IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 **Solution**:

-This is an expected behavior.
-The button label change indicates that a Db2 instance is already existing.
+This is expected behavior.
+The button label change indicates that a Db2 instance already exists.
 The **Update Instance** button allows you to:
 - Modify instance configuration.
 - Update port numbers.
 - Change resource allocations.